gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 You can list your social profiles here.
 They will be displayed in the SocialFollows widget.

-The supported profiles are: Behance, Codepen, Dev, Discord, Dribbble, Facebook, Github, Gitlab, Instagram, Linkedin, Mastodon, Medium, Pinterest, Reddit, Slack, Slideshare, Snapchat, Soundcloud, StackOverflow, Telegram, Tumblr, Twitter, Vimeo, Youtube.
+The supported profiles are: Behance, Codepen, Dev, Discord, Dribbble, Facebook, Github, GitLab, Instagram, Linkedin, Mastodon, Medium, Pinterest, Reddit, Slack, Slideshare, Snapchat, Soundcloud, StackOverflow, Telegram, Tumblr, Twitter, Vimeo, Youtube.

 example: